rikuson/log-talk/README.md

 ## Log level

-You can hide low level log by doing like this.
+You can hide low level log such as debug.

 ```JavaScript
 const LogTalk = require('log-talk');